rnag/zoom-chat-to-ppro-markers/README.md

     - https://adobe.com/go/cc_plugins_discover_plugin?pluginId=12096&workflow=share

-2. Download this `.jsx` file and save it to a local user folder.
+2. Download this `.jsx` file and save it to a local user folder -- see [Download JSX File](#download-jsx-file) below.

 3. Open Extension in Premiere, Choose `Select Script Folder...` and select the folder where `.jsx` file was downloaded to.